UMAprotocol/UMIPs/UMIPs/umip-94.md

 # Security considerations

 This contract is a fork of the broker contract with all its corresponding contracts, which were audited.
 However this contract has not yet been audited.

+As of now any position opened through the bank contract (`SelfMintingPerpetualMiltiParty.sol`) could become undercapitalized, meaning that the CR could drop below 100%, thus making the position not profitable to be liquidated.
+This possible threat is magnified by the high volatility of possible collateralTokens used for the self-minting derivatives.
+However by running liquidation bots the possible undercapitalization situation can be avoided.
+Another solution which can be implemented to avoid this situation is to have a reserve fund which will automatically deposit additional collateral in the self-minting derivative if the position becomes undercapitalized.